nestauk/ds-cookiecutter/GUIDELINES.md

 Hopefully the conventions laid out here are the easy and intuitive set of [pep8](https://www.python.org/dev/peps/pep-0008/).

 Code reviewers: it is on you to ensure that this style guide has been followed: there are no points for being lenient, but there [non-redeemable] points for being opinionated!
 We should all feel pressured into making sure that our code meets an acceptable standard.

-## `python is not pandas`

-tldr; Using `pandas` as a means to perform transformations or calculations on your data should be avoided, unless it clearly simplifies the logic and readability of your code.
-That is not so say that you should not use `pandas`, but rather that you justify to yourself that `pandas` isn't making your life harder in lieu of using standard `python` tools.

-We appreciate that `pandas` is a gateway into `python` programming for many people, and for that reason it becomes habitual way of coding.
-However... code containing lots of `pandas` operations are almost impossible to review, and therefore have the capacity to accumulate vast numbers of bugs.

-- In general, `pandas` makes column-wise operations and IO (reading/writing files) dead easy.
-That said, `pandas` column-wise operations are inherited from `numpy`, and `numpy` is generally accepted in the place of dataframes.
-- `pandas` is enormous, in many ways.
-If it can be omitted from your code then you can make big savings in terms of memory usage and requirements clashes, and even CPU time.
-- Instead of Googling how to achieve something in `pandas` with an obscure chaining of functions, break the problem down and solve it yourself.
-It is highly unlikely that the `pandas` approach to reshaping your data will beat using tools from `numpy`, `itertools`, `functools` and `toolz`, even if you switch to representing data in `numpy` arrays or even as `list` of `dict` (`[{'value': 21}, {'value': 45}]`).
-- If you would like guidance, tips or ideas on how to un`panda` your code then ask on the `dev` Slack Channel - we're all here to help!

 ## Design patterns